JadenAlberding/JadenAlberding/README.md

 ### Hi there 👋
 Hello,

 My name is Jaden Alberding.
-I am a thrid year software engineering student currently enrolled at the University of Victoria.
+I am a third year software engineering student at the University of Victoria.

 ## Background

-I grew up in Calgary, Alberta and thoughout my childhood I became very intersted in the ocean and video games.
-These dreams of living by the ocean and following a career with computers came true when I got accepted to the University of Victoria to become a engineer.
-This lifestyle change allowed to me to become the person I wanted to be.
+I grew up in Calgary, Alberta, and throughout my childhood, I became very interested in the ocean and video games.
+These dreams of living by the ocean and following a career with computers came true when I got accepted to the University of Victoria to become an engineer.
+This lifestyle change allowed me to become the person I wanted to be.

 ## Academics

-My first year of university was very busy.
-Maintianing a work-life balance was the only way I was able to get through the first year.
+My first year of university was busy.
+Maintaining a work-life balance was the only way I was able to get through the first year.
 I took up weightlifting, made new friends and made the time to visit the ocean whenever I had the chance.
 The first year is also where I picked up coding and decided to specialize and become a software engineer.

 ## Hobbies

-While Github is a place for code I would also like to share some of my other passions as well.
-I strongly believe that a balance between technology and the outdoors is neccessary for a fufilling and happy life.
-Some of my hobbies are as follows:
+While GitHub is a place for code, I would also like to share some of my other passions as well.
+I strongly believe that a balance between technology and the extra-curricular is necessary for a fulfilling and happy life.
+Some of my hobbies are:

 - Snowboarding
 - Car Mechanics (Modifying, Fixing etc)